Anxious students feeling pinch amid Chicago teachers’ strike

 Principals at other schools have emailed anxious students and parents with directions on how to request copies of transcripts sent to colleges on time and encourage them to contact colleges directly with concerns about letters of recommendation or other materials.

 Some schools have independently adjusted their deadlines for Chicago students or advised students to submit what they can and get other documents in when classes resume.
-At the University of Chicago, administrators decided to extend the deadline to Nov.
+At the University of Chicago, administrators extended the deadline to Nov.
 10 for students affected by the strike.

-Peter Wilson, the university’s director of admissions, said colleges keep tabs on major events that could affect students’ applications including natural disasters, and are often open to helping.
+Peter Wilson, the university’s director of admissions, said colleges keep tabs on major events that could affect students’ applications, including natural disasters, and are often open to helping.

 “Take a deep breath,” Wilson said he would advise students.
 “It’s going to be OK, and it’s all going to work out in the end.”

 Robinson said she’s concerned that her daughter, Faith, and son, Foster, will be at a disadvantage without the practice opportunity of taking the PSAT.
-The twins attend a high school on the city’s West Side.
+The twins attend a high school on the West Side.

 “That’s going to affect them in the long run,” Robinson said.
 “They need all the learning they can because they have to compete with strong competitors out there.
 When is enough going to be enough?”

-In athletics, the strike has already prevented city schools’ golf, cross county and volleyball teams from participating in statewide playoffs.
+The strike has already prevented city schools’ golf, cross-county and volleyball teams from participating in statewide playoffs.
 High school football teams’ hopes to compete in the first playoff round Saturday were preserved Wednesday when the district permitted them to hold practices.

 Rules set by the Illinois High School Association require teams to hold at least three days of practices to be eligible for the playoff round.

-Note: This story has been corrected to show PSAT exams had been scheduled for Wednesday, not Tuesday.